Electronic-Mango/reddit-fastapi-api/README.md

 ## API endpoints

+> [!NOTE]
+> This ndpoint description isn't ready in FastAPI version.
+> In the meantime you can use swagger docs available as the root endpoint.

 All endpoints are accessible via `GET` requests.
 If request authorization is configured incoming requests needs to have correct header and its value.